Sherburn in Elmet Community Trust

 A. Informal stage

-The Volunteer Manager meets face to face with the Volunteer to raise the issue which is the cause for concern.
-Notes of the meeting, including agreed actions with timescales, will be kept on file and a copy given to the Volunteer.
+The Line Manager, Volunteer Manager or CCM meets face to face with the individual to raise the issue which is the cause for concern.
+Notes of the meeting, including agreed actions with timescales, will be kept on file and a copy given to the individual.

-The Volunteer will be told that if the improvement is not achieved then disciplinary action may be taken as the next step.
+The individual will be told that if the improvement is not achieved then disciplinary action may be taken as the next step.

 B. Formal stage

-If the Volunteer Manager deems that the Volunteer does not meet the required standard during the specified time limit, or an event of alleged misconduct occurs which appears to lie within the scope of formal disciplinary action, the Volunteer Manager will arrange a formal meeting.
+If it is deemed that the individual does not meet the required standard during the specified time limit, or an event of alleged misconduct occurs which appears to lie within the scope of formal disciplinary action, a formal meeting will be arranged.

-The Volunteer Manager will gather together the evidence needed for the formal meeting and if personal testimony from witnesses is needed will arrange for it to be documented and, if necessary, for the witness to attend the meeting.
-The investigation’s purpose is to gather together relevant facts from documents and witnesses so that a fair judgement can be made.
-If appropriate another member of the Library Management Group can be the investigator who will carry out these tasks.
+The Line Manager/Volunteer Manager/CCM concerned will gather together the evidence needed for the formal meeting and, if personal testimony from witnesses is needed, will arrange for it to be documented and, if necessary, for the witness to attend the meeting.
+The purpose of the investigation is to gather together relevant facts from documents and witnesses so that a fair judgement can be made.
+Another Trustee or member of the relevant Management Team can be appointed as the investigator if this is considered to be appropriate.
 This investigator will have no additional role in the disciplinary action, such as being called as a witness.

 Disciplinary meetings during the formal stages

-Disciplinary meetings will be conducted by the Volunteer Manager in a fair and systematic manner.
-The purpose of such meetings remains that of enabling Volunteers to improve.
+Disciplinary meetings will be conducted by the Line Manager/Volunteer Manager/CCM concerned in a fair and systematic manner.
+The purpose of such meetings remains that of enabling the Employee/Volunteer to improve.

 Before the meeting

-The Volunteer will be informed in writing of the purpose of the meeting and of the alleged behaviour that is the cause of concern and given any documented evidence gathered.
-If appropriate a verbal explanation of why the action is being taken will be given by the Volunteer Manager.
+The individual will be informed in writing of the purpose of the meeting and of the alleged behaviour that is the cause of concern and given any documented evidence gathered.
+If appropriate a verbal explanation of why the action is being taken will be given by the Line Manager or Volunteer Manager.

-The Volunteer will be informed of his/her right to be accompanied by a companion, who may offer support but may not speak on their behalf at the meeting.
+The individual will be informed of his/her right to be accompanied by a companion, who may offer support but may not speak on their behalf at the meeting.

 At the meeting

-The Volunteer will be told of the facts that stand against them and given a full opportunity to respond.
-The Volunteer’s companion will also be allowed to address the hearing in order to put their case and sum it up.
+The individual will be told of the facts that stand against them and given a full opportunity to respond.
+The companion will also be allowed to address the hearing in order to put their case and sum it up.

-An accurate, unbiased account of the proceedings will be taken and provided to the Volunteer afterwards and kept as an accurate record.
+An accurate, unbiased account of the proceedings will be taken and provided to the individual afterwards and kept as an accurate record.

 After the meeting

-If a Volunteer wishes to appeal against the disciplinary decision they must notify the Chair of the Library Management Group within 5 working days of receiving the written decision.
-The notice must specify why the Volunteer disagrees with the decision that has been made and the issues that are contested.
-The Chair will nominate two members of the Management Group (who have not been involved up to that point) to hear the appeal.
-The Volunteer has the right to bring a companion.
+If the Employee/Volunteer wishes to appeal against the disciplinary decision they must notify the Trustee responsible for Human Resources, Mr Les Wake within 5 working days of receiving the written decision.
+The notice must specify why the individual disagrees with the decision that has been made and the issues that are contested.
+Mr Wake will nominate one other Trustee (who has not been involved up to that point) to join him in hearing the appeal.
+The Appellant has the right to bring a companion.

 An appeal may result in the original disciplinary decision being reversed, or the sanction reduced to one less severe, but the sanction cannot be increased.